charlieegan3/personal-website/content/posts/2020-08-31-rego-semver-contribution/index.md

 ![Screenshot_from_2020-08-31_22-09-36.png](Screenshot_from_2020-08-31_22-09-36.png)

-This is a post about a recent contribution I made to the OPA project, OPA (Open Policy Agent) aims to provide a standard means of authorization in the form of a policy server with a domain specific language called Rego.
+This is a post about a recent contribution I made to the OPA project.
+OPA (Open Policy Agent) aims to provide a standard means of authorization in the form of a policy server with a domain specific language called Rego.
 The project has [good documentation](https://www.openpolicyagent.org/docs/latest/) where you can read more about it.

 ## Why do this in the first place?